Ransinghsatyajitray/FSDS_End_to_End/README.md

 4. The image will be pushed to ECR.
 Here we will save the docker image.
 5. We will deploy the code to AWS App runner.
 In backend it will provide EC2.

+1 to 3 - CI
+3 TO 4 - Cont Delivery
+4 to 5 - Cont Deployment